When Computing Wacc An Analyst Should Use The

 Book value weights are based on the values reported in the company's balance sheet.
 While they are readily available and easy to calculate, they suffer from several drawbacks:

 • Historical Cost: Book values are based on historical costs, which may not reflect current market conditions.
-For example, a company's assets may have appreciated significantly in value since they were initially recorded, but this appreciation is not reflected in the book value.
+Here's one way to look at it: a company's assets may have appreciated significantly in value since they were initially recorded, but this appreciation is not reflected in the book value.

 • Accounting Distortions: As mentioned earlier, accounting practices can distort book values.
 Depreciation, amortization, and other non-cash adjustments can significantly impact the reported values of assets and liabilities.